gradle/gradle/subprojects/docs/src/docs/release/notes.md

             useJUnitJupiter()
             dependencies {
                 implementation(project(":foo")) {
-                    // Type of the receiver (`this`) here is Dependency, but `project(...)` gives a ProjectDependency.
+                    // Type of the receiver (`this`) is Dependency
+                    // To access ProjectDependency methods,
-                    // In order to access ProjectDependency-specific methods, it must be smart-cast: this as ProjectDependency
+                    // `this` must be smart-cast:
+                    this as ProjectDependency
                     // Now it can be used as a ProjectDependency println(dependencyProject)